Where is the best place to buy an apartment in Turkey in 2026?

 Our lawyers have many years of experience purchasing real estate in Turkey and subsequently obtaining residence permits or citizenship.
 Our specialists use the following short checklist when working with clients:

-- Define the purpose: Clarify the client’s intentions, such as personal residence, rental, or obtaining a residence permit or citizenship.
+- Define the purpose: clarify the client’s intentions, such as personal residence, rental, or obtaining a residence permit or citizenship.

 - Determine the consequences of the purchase: what tax liabilities will arise, how much utilities will cost, whether the property can be rented out, and if there is a right to obtain a residence permit or citizenship.